 The specialist trainee, called Specialist Registrar in Radiology (SpR), is based at an approved hospital for the majority of the first 4 years of training, with subspecialist rotations to other centers for pediatric radiology and neuroradiology.

 The first year of training consists of first opportunities to learn and acquire radiology skills.
 In addition, there is a formal curriculum to encompass basic sciences, physics, radiological anatomy, radiological techniques, clinical skills and techniques, and radiography.
 This is supported by twice weekly lectures, tutorials and workshops.
 Part I of the fellowship examination (see below) takes place towards the end of the first year.

 During years 2, 3 and 4 of training, SpRs receive structured training in all the constituent subspecialties of clinical radiology.
-At the end of year 4, part II of the fellowship examination (see below) takes place.

 Year 5 is an elective subspecialist year ("advanced training") where SpRs can choose particular area of interest.
 SpRs either stay in Ireland or spend their 5th year of training overseas, traditionally in North America but increasingly in the UK, Australia or continental Europe.

 On completion of 5 years of training, whether all or 4 out of 5 years were spent in Ireland, SpRs are awarded a Certificate of Completion of Specialist Training, and can work as specialists in radiology.
 Completion of radiology training in Ireland entitles candidates to direct entry to specialist divisions of medical practitioner registration systems throughout Europe.